Using the Interactive Electoral Map: Features and Tips

 Save: If you are working on the home page (no map id in the URL), and cookies are enabled on your device, your map should be as you leave it the next time you return to that page.
 Another option is to select the Share Map button, which will create a permanent URL of your map at that point in time.

 Past Elections: If you want to review presidential election history, start at our historical elections page or see them all on one page with the historical timeline.
-If you'd like to change it, we now have interactive historical presidential election maps.
+If you'd like to change the past, we now have interactive historical presidential election maps.